z3r0c10wn/wazuh-documentation/source/learning-wazuh/build-lab/kibana-setup.rst

     }
     EOF

-4. Configure SELinux to allow Nginx to connect to Kibana:
+4. Configure SELinux to allow NGINX to connect to Kibana:

   .. code-block:: console